jon-deng/vf-fem/README.md

 ## Installation

-This package relies on many other packages and libraries.
-In order to run this package you will need to install:
+To install this package, you will need to install the following dependencies:

 - Common scientific Python packages
   - `numpy`